CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description with excellent trigger term coverage and explicit 'when to use' guidance including negative boundaries that distinguish it from related skills.
-The main weakness is that the 'what it does' portion could be more specific about the concrete actions performed beyond verifying and reporting.
-The description effectively uses third person voice and avoids vague language.
+The main weakness is that the 'what it does' portion could be more specific about the concrete actions performed during the review.
+Overall, it would perform well in a multi-skill selection scenario.

 DimensionReasoningScore